OpenFLUID/openfluid/doc/contents/dev_sim2doc.md

 In order to facilitate the writing and maintenance of these documentation, OpenFLUID provides the docalyzer system for simulators designers and developers.

 The documentation can be provided inside a `README.md` file located at simulator root folder, or inside `doc/` directory.
-It can handle LateX (as before), but also markdown and Rmarkdown.
+It can handle LateX (as before), but also markdown and Rmarkdown in GPL build (otherwise only LateX doc can be handled).

 These files will be converted into a pdf file by using the _pandoc_ tool.